viamrobotics/docs/docs/components/power-sensor/_index.md

 # SME: #team-bucket
 ---

-Power sensor components provide an API for getting measurements of voltage, current, and power consumption.
+The power sensor component provides an API for getting measurements of voltage, current, and power consumption.

 If you have a physical power sensor, an API endpoint, or anything else that provides such measurements, use a power sensor component.